bzminer/bzminer/README.md

     "log_solutions": true, // whether to log each solution found in the output

+    "x_display": ":0", // which x display to use (for nvidia, linux only)

+    "start_x": false, // attempt to start an x display (for nvidia, linux only)

     "device_overrides": [ // list of devices and their specific settings {
             "uid": "1:0", // device id (pci_bus_id:pci_device_id)